Tax credits and benefits

 UC is worked out differently to tax credits.
+It is based on a monthly assessment period.
 Once you start claiming UC, your award will be paid monthly (usually seven days after the end of your monthly UC assessment period) and the amount you get will be based on your income and circumstances in your previous assessment period.
 You may get more or less than you received under the old legacy benefits system.

 If you are moved to UC from tax credits by HMRC/DWP under a managed migration process called ’Move to UC’ and you do not have any changes in circumstances, the Government has promised that you will not receive less money as a result of moving to UC, but this protection will gradually reduce over the years if rates of UC increase or if your UC award increases because your circumstances have changed.

 Some changes of circumstances, such as becoming part of a couple or leaving your partner, will end this protection.

 If you have a change of circumstances that means you have to move to UC, or you choose to claim UC or need to access another benefit that UC has replaced, you will not receive any transitional protection, so the amount of UC you get may be higher or lower than your tax credits.
 The only exception to this is for those who are entitled to (or were recently entitled to) a severe disability premium in certain benefits and who have moved to UC.The Government said that they will receive a payment to make up some of the money lost upon moving to UC and introduced an additional element, called the transitional SDP element , from 27 January 2021 to be included in UC awards for people who meet the qualifying rules..